 UMPD has a maximum payout of $5,000 and has a deductible of $200.
 If your car is worth more than that, consider collision coverage.
 It pays up to the actual cash value of your vehicle – plus it repairs your car even if you are at fault.

-Uninsured motorist penalties for the District of Columbia: You may be fined up to $500, be sentenced to 90 days in jail, your registration may be suspended and your plates confiscated.
+Uninsured motorist penalties for Washington, D.C.: You may be fined up to $500, be sentenced to 90 days in jail, your registration may be suspended and your plates confiscated.

-Largest car insurance companies for D.C. by market share
+Largest car insurance companies for Washington D.C. by market share

 ||Company / Group